pantos-io/research-go-ethrelay/README.md

         1:
             type: http
             url: localhost
-            port: 7545
+            port: 8545

 Chain ID 0 contains connection configuration for the main Ethereum chain (via Infura).
 Chain ID 1 contains connection configuration for a local chain (e.g., run via Ganache).

-You can configure the Testimonium client for other Ethereum blockchains.
+You can configure the Testimonium client for other Ethereum blockchains (there is no upper limit).
 Just manually add or edit a chain entry under the `chains` key.
 Key `type` refers to the connections type (e.g., http, https, ws, wss), `url` refers to the URL, and `port` refers to the port number under which the specific chain is reachable.
+If no type is specified, https is used.
+If no port is defined, it is determined by the default port of the type.

 If you have already deployed the Ethash and Testimonium contracts, you might find further entries `ethashAddress` and `testimoniumAddress` under a specific chain config: